by Arnaud and Naja Girard

 Liz Lustberg, a senior planner, chose not to return the pay to the county but asked if she could somehow give it to one of the 61 county employees who were furloughed without pay.

 Aside from Commissioner Cates the commissioners voted to authorize the clerk to move forward with paying the $1.5 million of Covid-19 emergency response pay.

 How to Fix This

 According to a whereas statement in the 2013 resolution, the goal of the policy was to provide equal treatment for “essential employees” who must respond to emergencies like hurricanes while the other “non-essential employees” are safe somewhere receiving full paid administrative leave.
 In other words, if an employee is called upon to do dangerous work while everybody else is paid to stay home, he should earn more.
 The commission had decided that those pre-approved essential first responders would make time-and-a-half on top of their normal salary.

-To make sure there would be no abuses, the pre-approval document was to be signed by the employee’s supervisor, then by the head of department he works for, and finally by the county administrator.
+To make sure there would be no abuses, the pre-approval document was to be signed by the employee’s supervisor, then by the head of the department he works for, and finally by the county administrator.
 And the special pay would not apply unless the county had placed employees on paid administrative leave.

 We asked for proof of pre-approval of emergency response workers.
 The county responded by stating there was no record of pre-approved emergency response workers.